mgtera200/Master-Embedded-System/README.md

 ---

-## Description:

-This repository is structured into distinct units, each signifying a dedicated learning phase.
-Within each unit, I have acquired new knowledge and skills, documented through practical laboratory exercises and projects.
-These labs and projects serve to showcase my progression and encompass the relevant Drivers and Simulation results.

----

-## Final Outputs

-+ ## Drivers:
+## Description

-	* **STM32F103C6:**
-		1. GPIO
-		2. EXTI
-		3. USART
-		4. SPI
-		5. I2C

-	* **ATmega32**:
+This repository houses drivers, projects, and labs meticulously crafted during my pursuit of the Learn-In-Depth diploma.
+The Learn-In-Depth diploma program is dedicated to the mastery of embedded systems from foundational principles, offering a comprehensive curriculum and practical exercises designed to foster deep understanding and expertise.

+For further details regarding the Learn-In-Depth diploma program, please visit [Learn-In-Depth website](#https://www.learn-in-depth-store.com/).